ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

 - **Drizly**
 - **Robinhood**

-While you are at it you might want to check if **your own email addresses** have been assosiated with any dataleaks, and promptly change your password in these services
+While you are at it you might want to check if **your own email addresses** have been associated with any data leaks, and promptly change your password in these services.

+> Remember that when entering your email, password or phone number, you ultimately trust the service provider not to misuse this information..

 ---